Maui Public Art Corps

 In 2023, Uncle “Gaby” Gouveia and Pualani Enos recorded a talk-story as part of our Hui Mo‘olelo program.

-University of Hawaiʻi Maui College.
+University of Hawaiʻi Maui College at 10 am.

 Listen to the story that has inspired this artwork: